ua-gist-open-source/postgis-osm-load/README.md

 This is EPSG:4326.

 The command to load this data into PostGIS is called shp2psql.
+It should already be installed as part of the PostGIS bundle.
+It is a command that takes a shapefile and turns into the PostgreSQL variant of SQL.
+When you run it you you will provide the name of a shapefile.
+By default the output will be printed to your screen (aka `STDOUT`) but you want to redirect the output to a file.

 ```